-The actuary may wish to review the Annual Statement General Interrogatories, Part 2, No. 7 and No. 9, which disclose certain aspects of the company's use of ceded reinsurance.
+Annual Statement General Interrogatories, Part 2, No. 7 and No. 9, which disclose certain aspects of the company's use of ceded reinsurance, will ordinarily provide the actuary with necessary information.
 Any positive response to Interrogatory No. 9.1 or 9.2 will require the company to file a reinsurance summary supplement.
 In addition, the CEO and CFO must provide a reinsurance attestation with the Annual Statement, which may contain additional valuable information about the company's ceded reinsurance contracts.